rojounooo/linux-system-hardening/sections/02_boot_and_services/02_service_hardening.md

 sudo systemctl restart sshd
 ```

+## Why harden system services

+Unsecured services can be exploited to gain root access to a system.
+Many services like SSH or Apache listen for connection on network ports, and unless configured properly they can allow unauthorised access or be used in a brute force attack.
+By securing services or disabling unused ones the potential attack surface is minimised reducing potential entry points for a malicious actor.
+Software bugs are regularly found and a service that provides root access is especially dangerous.

 ## Steps to Harden

 Get a list of all services and output to a file:
 ```bash
 systemctl list-units --type=service --state=running --no-pager --no-legend | awk '{print $1}' > current_services.txt
 ```

 Run systemd-analyze security for each service and output to individual files
 ```bash
 cat current_services.txt | awk '{print $1}' | xargs -I {} -n 1 -P 4 sh -c 'systemd-analyze security {} > {}_security.txt 2>> errors.log'